RazviOverflow/razvioverflow.github.io/_247ctf/confused-environment-read.md

 ![247ctf0](/images/247ctf/pwnable/confused_environment_read/description.png)

-This binary exploitation challenge is, at the moment of writing this write-up, rated as *EASY* with a difficulty score of 2.22 out of 5.0.
+This binary exploitation challenge is, at the moment of writing this walkthrough, rated as *EASY* with a difficulty score of 2.22 out of 5.0.
 Its description states the following:

 > Can you abuse our confused environment service to read flag data hidden in an environment variable?

-There is no binary to download an reverse this time.
-Instead we are given a URL and a port to connect to.
+There is no binary to download and reverse this time.
+Instead, we are given a URL and a port to connect to.
 In order to connect, I'll be using [netcat](https://en.wikipedia.org/wiki/Netcat) along with [rlwrap](https://github.com/hanslub42/rlwrap).
-In case you are wondering what rlwrap does, it basically wraps the readline commands and allows a user to use key arrows with commands line netcat, avoiding the annoying and infamous `^[[D^[[A` and such.
+In case you are wondering what rlwrap does, it basically wraps the readline commands and allows a user to use arrow keys with commands line netcat, avoiding the annoying and infamous `^[[D^[[A` and such.

-Connecting to the challenge is as easy as `rlwarp nc URL PORT`
+Connecting to the challenge is as easy as `rlwrap nc URL PORT`

 <p align="center">
 	<img src="/images/247ctf/pwnable/confused_environment_read/execution.png">